postsharp/PostSharp.Engineering/doc/use-cases.md

 ### Manually triggered publishing

 - The build server user should be able to trigger any publishing manually.
-- Publishing first triggers and waits for a publish build of the product being published and all dependencies.
+- Publishing first triggers and waits for a public build of the product being published and all dependencies.
+- For each enclosing project, there will be a publish build configuration, which will trigger the cascade of publishing.

 ## Build server